François Van der Elst

-François Van der Elst (1 December 1954 – 11 January 2017) was a Belgian footballer, who mainly won different national and European trophies while at R.S.C.
+François Van der Elst (1 December 1954 – 11 January 2017) was a Belgian footballer, who played as a winger.
+He is mainly known for winning several national and European trophies while at R.S.C.
 Anderlecht.

 Early years

 "Swat" Van der Elst was born in Opwijk, Flemish Brabant.
 In the youth series of the local team, he always played in midfield but particularly stood out for his dribbling and scoring skills.

 Club career

 From 1969 to 1980 he played for Anderlecht.
 At the age of 16, he made his debut for the senior squad.
 Despite being drafted in different positions (forward, right winger or full-back), he would go on to total 82 Belgian Pro League goals, surpassing 100 overall.
 Van Der Elst was praised for scoring decisive goals.
 In 1976, he was part of the 1975–76 European Cup Winners' Cup-winning squad, netting twice in the final against West Ham United (4–2) and, in the following season's league, was crowned the competition's top scorer at 21 goals as the Brussels side finished in second position.
 With Anderlecht, he eventually won two national titles and four cups between 1971 and 1980.
 Van der Elst won the European Cup Winners' Cup twice, in 1976 and 1978, scoring 18 goals in the competition, the 4th most of any player.

 In January 1982, after a brief United States spell with the New York Cosmos, Van der Elst signed with West Ham United for £400,000, proceeding to score 17 times in 70 overall appearances.
 He continued his career back home, with K.S.C.
-Lokeren, but was forced to end it after a after a fibula fracture substained at the start of the 1985-86 season.
+Lokeren, but was forced to end it after a fibula fracture sustained at the start of the 1985–86 season.